systemsera/battleship/README.md

 5) Once you and your enemy have both fired a shot, you can check incoming enemy projectiles by clicking the Check-button.
 An incoming projectile will be market on your fleet table.

 A lower-case 'o' signifies a drop into the ocean, while a capital 'X' will be drawn onto the table if it is a direct hit.
-Since the program cannot yet update your or your enemies' enemy fleet table, you'll have to use other means to communicate whether or not his projectile successfully hit a ship.

-This current build (0.9) is a code example of how to transfer data to the IOTA network as well as fetching data from it based on the initial address of the transaction, decoding trytes back into intelligible binary / ASCII and passing it to tkintertable.
+This current build (1.0) is a code example of how to transfer data to the IOTA network as well as fetching data from it based on the initial address of the transaction, decoding trytes back into intelligible binary / ASCII and passing it to tkintertable.